PR2aid/gic2026_QCi/README.md

 Dirac-3 allocation or metering.
 No repository credential, QCi token, qBraid password, paid hardware call, or other secret is required for the submitted credential-free reproduction.

-### Intellectual-property and licensing boundary

-The supplied implementation and evidence are limited to the files in this archive and are sufficient for the credential-free reproduction described below.
-Citations identify external public literature only; omitted background software, confidential know-how, and other unsubmitted implementation material are not supplied by this release.

-Certain subject matter in and related to this submission is disclosed in pending Australian provisional patent applications and their related publication ( referenced in the PDF).
-For enquiries about a licence concerning rights not already granted under the competition instruments, contact <admin@pr2aid.com> or
-<azadeh.alavi@rmit.edu.au>.

 ## 1. Submission contents